-Studying: Double degree - Bachelor of Arts in Event and Tourism Management/Communications (Public Relations).
+Studying: Double degree - Bachelor of Events and Tourism Management/Communications (Public Relations).

 Why UC?
 I wanted to study both Events and Tourism, and had an interest in Public Relations, I was fortunate that UC was the only university in NSW/ACT that offered the double degree, allowing me to do both at once.

 Being the first first person in my family to leave Dubbo to study, my parents were more nervous about university than me but are also proud of my efforts so far.

 What’s your dream job?
 My dream job is to manage music festivals such as Groovin The Moo and Splendour in the Grass.